The Most Popular Spices in the World

 Why Is It So Popular?

-Cinnamon is cherished for its sweet, warm aroma that works equally well in savory curries and sweet desserts.
+Cinnamon is cherished for its sweet, warm aroma that works equally well in savory dishes and sweet desserts.
 In the West, it flavors baked goods, coffees, and festive dishes; in Asia and the Middle East, it’s found in curries, biryanis, and spice blends.
-Its appeal extends beyond food—it’s used in teas, perfumes, and traditional medicines.
+Its appeal extends beyond food as well.
+It’s used in teas, perfumes, and traditional medicines.

 Learn more about cassia.